 Privacy-preserving record linkage (PPRL) marks a major next step for N3C.
-It significantly expands this already groundbreaking scope of secure patient-level data and unlocks exciting new opportunities for clinicians, researchers, and patients to better understand COVID-19.
+It significantly expands this already groundbreaking scope of secure patient-level data and unlocks exciting new opportunities for clinicians, researchers, and patients to better understand diseases.
 How does it accomplish this?
 Read more below to find out.

 Privacy-Preserving Record Linkage (PPRL): A means of connecting records using secure, pseudonymization processes in a data set that refer to the same individual across different data sources while maintaining the individuals’ privacy.